mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 Demo
 * Pourrait reprendre ma démo sur les networks ACL / Sec Group de l'archiOnAWS
 * reprendre la demo sur le WAF

+## Cloudfront

+### Conditional requests

+* It sends a request to the origin to fetch the latest data.
+If it receives a 304 response (Not Modified), it will return the object in its cache, instead of getting the page from the origin.
+* Conditional requests are used in two cases
+  * if TTL is set to 0 and origin is custom (EC2 or HTTP endpoint), Cloudfront still caches data at the origin.
+  * From a browser that gets data from Cloudfront.
+If Cloudfront replies with 304, the browser will keep the data it has previously downloaded

 ## ACM